Historical Apoplexy · State Legislative Adaptations · Ohio

 (3) One (1) center in the Cincinnati metropolitan area;

-(4) One (1) center in the Dayton metropolitan area — within
+(4) One (1) center in the Dayton metropolitan area, within

-fifteen (15) miles of Wright-Patterson Air Force Base, so that
+fifteen (15) miles of Wright-Patterson Air Force Base, so

 (5) One (1) center in the Toledo metropolitan area;

-(6) One (1) center in the Youngstown-Warren metropolitan area —
+(6) One (1) center in the Youngstown-Warren metropolitan

-because the community that paid the highest price for
+area, because the community that paid the highest price for

 deindustrialization deserves the first demonstration that the